ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

 When SCTs or STHs are recorded by a participant in CT Gossip and later used, it is important that they are selected from the datastore in a non-deterministic fashion.

 This is most important for servers, as they can be queried for SCTs and STHs anonymously.
-If the server used a predicable ordering algorithm, an attacker could exploit the predictability to learn information about a client.
+If the server used a predictable ordering algorithm, an attacker could exploit the predictability to learn information about a client.
 One such method would be by observing the (encrypted) traffic to a server.
 When a client of interest connects, the attacker makes a note.
 They observe more clients connecting, and predicts at what point the client-of-interest's data will be disclosed, and ensures that they query the server at that point.

 Although most important for servers, random ordering is still strongly recommended for clients and Trusted Auditors.
-The above attack can still occur for these entities, although the cicumstances are less straightforward.
+The above attack can still occur for these entities, although the circumstances are less straightforward.
 For clients, an attacker could observe their behavior, note when they recieve a STH from a server, and use javascript to cause a network connection at the correct time to force a client to disclose the specific STH.
 Trusted Auditors are stewards of sensitive client data.
 If an attacker had the ability to observe the activities of a Trusted Auditor (perhaps by being a log, or another auditor), they could perform the same attack - noting the disclosure of data from a client to the Trusted Auditor, and then correlating a later disclosure from the Trusted Auditor as coming from that client.

 Random ordering can be ensured by several mechanisms.
 A datastore can be shuffled, using a secure shuffling algorithm such as Fisher-Yates.
 Alternately, a series of random indexes into the data store can be selected (if a collision occurs, a new index is selected.)
 A cryptographyically secure random number generator must be used in either case.
 If shuffling is performed, the datastore must be marked 'dirty' upon item insertion, and at least one shuffle operation occurs on a dirty datastore before data is retrieved from it for use.

 ### Flushing Attacks

 A flushing attack is an attempt by an adversary to flush a particular piece of data from a pool.
 In the CT Gossip ecosystem, an attacker may have performed an attack and left evidence of a compromised log on a client or server.
-They would be interested in flushing that data - tricking the target into gossiping or pollinating the incrimindating evidence with only attacker-controlled clients or servers with the hope they trick the target into deleting it.
+They would be interested in flushing that data - tricking the target into gossiping or pollinating the incriminating evidence with only attacker-controlled clients or servers with the hope they trick the target into deleting it.

 Servers are most vulnerable to flushing attacks, as they release records to anonymous connections.
 An attacker can perform a Sybil attack - connecting to the server hundreds or thousands of times in an attempt to trigger repeated release of a record, and then deletion.
 For this reason, servers must be especially aggressive about retaining data for a longer period of time.